jh2633/CV/readme.md

 ## Skills

 #### Communication

 My earliest training in good communication came from working alongside the director of development at a non-profit.
 From there I gained hands-on experience in drafting press releases, professional correspondence and liaising with outside inquiries and other departments within the organization.
 One month after I had started I was given the responsibility to oversee a book launch, which included communicating with the author, managing the organization's social media, as well as managing inquiries from the public and event partners.

 I have also just started a blog about the job search process after coding bootcamp.
 You can visit it here.

 #### Problem-solving

+I have had
 I am highly experienced in identifying business and systems issues, then working with users and developers to build solutions to these problems.

 As a developer this skill enables me to spot and resolve issues before they impact the user experience.
-For example during the development of the iPhone app Turfy at Makers Academy, I identified that if a user left a game any remaining players would be stuck on the current question.
+For example during the development of the multiplayer game Quizzbuzz at Makers Academy, I identified that if a user left a game any remaining players would be stuck on the current question.
 To resolve this I suggested a solution which notified the remaining players that the game had ended, and gave them the option to start a new game.

-#### Agile
+#### Analysis

-While the term Agile was a new addition to my vocabulary, I am not unfamiliar with the concept in terms of
+In the past I have always been able to apply my existing knowledge to learning a new concept.
+I did my bachelors in nutrition and masters degrees in heritage science, both interdisciplinary fields.
+During the interview for my masters program I was able to demonstrate my biochemistry knowledge and impressed the admission panel.
+The masters also emphasized on individual research, which for me entailed meticulous and regimented data sampling for my experiment, as well as interpreting the findings alongside existing literature to draw convincing conclusions.

 #### Additional Skills